biji/simplenetspeed/README.md

 ***Tested on GNOME 3.36 and 3.38***

 #### Whats new in v11 and above:
-- [x] Add Preference Dialog with lots of default customizations.
+- [x] Add Preference Dialog with lots of default customization.
 - [x] Add Lock Mouse Actions button in Preferences to disable any mouse click behaviour.
 - [x] Add Position menu(with Advanced option) to pinpoint where to place the indicator on the Panel.
 - [x] Add Refresh time field by which you can change refresh time value between 1.0 sec to 10.0 sec.